Burton Youth for Christ

 If you are a education provider and would like to talk about using Burton Youth for Christ as a placement please contact us on 01283 531722

 We have some great people that give up their time to help with some of our activities or around the office.

 - David Jones

 - Helen Morgan

 As a registered charity Burton YFC is required to have a board of Trustees.
 These are a great group of people that volunteer their time to manage and administrate the charity.
 They meet monthly with the Centre Director to discuss and oversee finances, legal responsibilities, personnel, and overall direction.
 They all attend local churches and have completed the Burton YFC induction process and DBS procedures.

 Our current Trustees are:

-- Dan Parker – Chairperson and Centre Director line manager
+- Dan Parker – Chairperson, Centre Director line manager and Safeguarding Lead

 - Neil Pacey – Acting Treasurer